whitneyburton/portfolios/students/george_hudson/20150814-george_hudson-m1.markdown

 I wrote feedback for Mimi Schatz and Rose Kohn for their portfolios.

 In addition to the written feedback I was asked to give about Russell Harms, my partner for the SalesEngine project, I also spoke with him in person, giving him detailed feedback and asking for feedback in return from him.
-I feel I need to work on my upfront communication, establishing expectations and availability sooner.

 ###Playing a Part

 * On Thursday, July 9th, I ran an after school study session covering Atom usage and basic debugging.
-* On Thursday, July 16th, I set up a Robodoku workshop with Alon Weisman going into detail about the logic therein.
+* On Thursday, July 16th, I set up a Robodoku workshop with Alon Waisman going into detail about the logic therein.
 * I started teaching my daughters the basics of Ruby and programming in general through the use of Scratch (thanks Mike Dao) and Ruby Warrior.
 * I have an ongoing blog, http://turingwithgeorge.tumblr.com that gets regular updates.
 * I gave regular shout outs on twitter (@georgehudson78) to fellow classmates, prior gSchool classmates (many now Turing mentors), guest speakers, and instructors.